UniversitaDellaCalabria/uniAuth/docs/contents/general_description.rst

 uniAuth, as a SAML2 IDP, is based on `pysaml2 <https://github.com/IdentityPython/pysaml2>`__ and it supports:

 - HTTP-REDIRECT and POST bindings (signed authn request must be in HTTP-POST binding);
 - ForceAuthn;
 - SLO, SAML Single Logout;
-- Signed and Encrypted assertions;
+- Signed and Encrypted assertions in Response;
 - AllowCreate, nameid is stored if nameid format is persistent.